LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 Performs a representation conversion of the value in `A` to the target type, and leaves the resulting value in `A`.

 The given type shall be a singular type.
+If the type of the value in `A` (the original type) is the same as the target type, the result is an identity conversion.

 If the type of the value in `A` is the same size as the target type, `A` is not resized.